rolph-recto/pldg-expression-problem/presentation.md

                 The Expression Problem
              Philip Wadler, 12 November 1998

-The Expression Problem is a new name for an old problem.
+The Expression Problem is a new name for an old problem...
-The goal is to define a datatype by cases, where one can add new cases to the datatype and new functions over the datatype, without recompiling existing code, and while retaining static type safety (e.g., no casts).
 ```

-## The Problem
+. . .

+###
 Wadler's criteria for solutions:

 * must be able to simultaneously add new operations and new variants